YaoGroup/DIFFICE_jax/paper.md

 viscosity and enhance the training to capture both the local and global profile of viscosity with high accuracy over large spatial domain.

-Fourth, PINN training with observed data tends to cheat as the observed data always contains error and noise.
+Fourth, PINN training with observed data could often cheat as the observed data always contains error and noise.
 Here, cheating refers to the case where the networks overfit the data provided in the training at the cost of generating larger error somewhere else, which leads to a small training loss but a large validation error.
-A best way to resolve this issue is to keep re-sampling both data points and the collocation points over iterations.
-Here, the collocaiton point refers to the point that are used to compute equation residue.
+A basic way to resolve this issue is to randomly re-sample both data points and the collocation points during the training, reducing the chance of cheating to occur.
+Here, the collocaiton point refers to the point used to compute equation residue.
+Moreover, a better way is to r the high residue

 provide a wide range of example in the repository